iOS 14 and Facebook ads: All you need to know

 Remember, a loss in conversion data accuracy in Ads Manager will affect the performance and reliability of your Revealbot automated rules for Facebook.

 For the most accurate conversion data, you’ll need a 3rd party tool that uses first party data collection and therefore will be largely unaffected (in terms of reporting) by iOS 14.
-My team and I use Wicked Reports, which can record conversions and do multi-channel attribution accurately with iOS 14.

 You can even export Wicked Reports conversion data and use it in your Revealbot automated rules with Revealbot’s Google Sheet integration.